DOCtorActoAntohich/devops-practices/DOCKER.md

 From there it's easy to access any folder, be it `docker` with everything to build the image, or `app_python` with the application itself.

-If there were some secret settings like passwords to databased, I would definitely create `.env` file in the root, too.
+If there were some secret settings like passwords to databases, I would definitely create `.env` file in the root, too.

 ## `.dockerignore`